Maks-s/blacklist/README.md

 # The Blacklist
-Concept is simple, it's a giant ' sourceban ' auto-updated with a very large configuration who ban malicious players from your Gmod server.
+A fully hackable ' sourceban ' that bans malicious players from your Gmod server.

 Features, located in lua/autorun/config\_blacklist_gbox.lua :

 – Auto-update with a single command in console : blacklist_upgrade
 __________________________________
-– Put your Gametrackers on our website (little ads for your server)
+– Put your Gametrackers on our website (little ads for your server and statistics for us, but you obviously can disable this in the config file)
 __________________________________
-– Forbid foreign country for servers who don't want foreign people
+– Forbid foreign country if you don't want foreign people
 __________________________________
-– Forbid steam groups
+– Forbid steam groups (if you want to ban an entire community)
 __________________________________
-– Minimum playtime for joining server
+– Minimum playtime to join the server
 __________________________________
-– Forbid Steam Family Sharing
+– Prevent Steam Family Sharing
 __________________________________
-– A list of command is played against Blacklisted player (funny)
+– A wide variety of commands used against Blacklisted player (it's funny, but facultative) before the ban
 __________________________________
-– In-game panel for report :
+– In-game panel to report :
 blacklist_report